dorucioclea/sol-mvx-nft-bridge-poc/README.md

 - Transfer Data NFTs from MultiversX to Solana
 - Transfer Data NFTs from Solana to MultiversX

+The backend is a robust Nest.js server responsible for interacting with both blockchains, handling NFT conversion, and facilitating smooth transfers.
 The backend is responsible for the following:

 - Read the state of the MultiversX Smart Contract to see which NFTs are locked for bridging
 - For NFTs locked on MultiversX side, the backend will mint the NFT on Solana and send it to the user
 - For NFTs burned on Solana side, the backend will unlock the NFT on MultiversX and send it to the user
 - Allow users to view the attached Data Streams for their Data NFTs on Solana

-The MultiversX smart contract is responsible for the following:
+The MultiversX smart contract facilitates the initial NFT transfer process and is responsible for the following:

 - Accept locking of NFTs for bridging
 - Unlock NFTs that are bridged back to MultiversX